Asset Display Components

 Error Handling Patterns

-The asset display components implement consistent error handling patterns that provide clear feedback for users.
+The asset display components implement consistent error handling patterns that provide clear feedback for users while integrating with higher-level error boundaries.

 Image Loading Failures

 NFT images may fail to load due to various reasons including CORS restrictions, gateway timeouts, or invalid URLs.
-The components handle these failures by displaying a “No Image” placeholder, logging errors for debugging, and preventing error cascade through proper error boundaries.
+The components handle these failures locally by:

 Token metadata may be malformed or incomplete.
-The components implement defensive parsing that provides sensible defaults for missing fields, validates data types before usage, and logs warnings for debugging without disrupting the user experience.
+The components implement defensive fallbacks for missing fields, such as:

 Network Errors

-Balance fetching may fail due to network issues.
-The NativeBalance component handles these scenarios by returning null when errors occur, allowing parent components to implement their own error handling strategies as appropriate for the specific use case.
+Balance fetching for native tokens may fail due to network issues or provider errors.
+The NativeBalance component handles these scenarios by returning null when errors occur, allowing parent components, route-level error boundaries, or page shells to decide how to surface failure states in the overall layout.

 Best Practices